 10 Unique Things to See and Do when visiting Oxford on a Day Trip from London.

 1 – Brunch at The Handle Bar Cafe & Kitchen

 Priorities right!?
 After getting to Oxford by bus or train if you’re like me you’ll be very hungry, it will be the perfect time for brunch and The Handle Bar Cafe is a great place to head to.

 Their menu is amazing for brunch and lunch options.
-I had the Vegan Avocado on Toast (because I’m such a millennial!) but I did get food envy over the pancakes.
+I had the Vegan Avocado on Toast but I did get food envy over the pancakes.

-This is a great way to start your day and get planning your route.
+This is a great way to start your oxford day trip and get planning your route around Oxford.

 2 – Snap the Colourful Houses on Holywell Street